PhilipQuirke/SkyCombAnalystHelp/ManualCategorisation.md

 | Ungulate  | Yes     | Cow, horse, deer or lama       | Yes         | 250          | 3000         |          |          |
 | Water     | No      |                                | Yes         |              |              |          |          |

+Notes:
+- Terrestrial means that the object is restricted to the surface - that is it can not fly or climb trees.
+- The min/max sizes are based on the SkyComb Analyst use case where we are detecting animals in the wilderness.
-More research is needed to more accurately populate this table.
+- More research is needed to more accurately populate this table.

 ## Object Categories
 The "pop out" icon on the left above the objects list opens the "Object Explorer" form.